If you have not yet signed up for the ACE CPT certification, receive a big discount here.

 The joints we have, move, but this amount of movement is determined based on all of the surrounding structures and the intention of the joint.
 The joints differ in how much stability and mobility they provide.
 There is a tradeoff that exists between these two.
 You will find the more stable a joint is, the less mobile it is, and the same when reversed.

-Balance and alignment come into play when people are training, as we have to promote proper alignment of the body and use our stabilizing muscles to keep stable.
+Balance and alignment come into play when people are training, as we must promote proper body alignment and use our stabilizing muscles to stay stable.
 It is important to consider the center of gravity and the line of gravity as trainers.

 Benefits of Muscular Training

-Muscular training is the process of exercising with progressively heavier resistances in order to stimulate the development of muscle.
+Muscular training is the process of exercising with progressively heavier resistances to stimulate muscle development.
 The main outcome of this training style is an increase in the size of the muscle fibers and the contractile strength.
-Some other outcomes will be the greater tensile strength in the ligaments and the tendons, and a greater bone density.
+Some other outcomes will be greater tensile strength in the ligaments and the tendons and greater bone density.

-The ability for the person to perform work or exercise will increase when utilizing muscular training.
-Stronger muscles is the obvious result of training, but it also matters the style of muscular training that is done, as we see results that are specific to training.
+The ability of the person to perform work or exercise will increase when utilizing muscular training.
+Stronger muscles is the obvious result of training, but it also matters the style of muscular training, as we see results specific to training.

-We see the enhancement of metabolic function for people.
+We see the enhancement of metabolic function in people.
 This is because the muscle burns more calories than fat, and the actual work done causes the metabolism to work harder and more efficiently.

-We see reductions in the risk and disease prevention.
-Muscles serve as absorbers of shock and they provide stability for the joints. if the muscles are stronger, they will dissipate the loading forces that are experiences in activity more efficiently.
+We see reductions in risk and disease prevention.
+Muscles serve as absorbers of shock and they provide stability for the joints.
+If the muscles are stronger, they will dissipate the loading forces that are experienced in activity more efficiently.